cabbruzzese/heretec-plus-hexen-zscript/README.md

 ## Running
 Instructions on how to run.
 First you will need a GZDoom client installed.
 You also need a copy of the Heretic + Hexen remaster.

-Have the file locations of GZDoom, Heretic + Hexen, and the place you extrated this mod ready.
+Make not of the file locations for:
+ - GZDoom
+ - Heretic + Hexen
+ - The directory you extracted this mod

 ### Hexen - Vestiges of Grandeur
 1. To run, download the pk3.